styndall/df_store/README.md

 # df_store
-This is a quick way to store and retrieve dataframes as files while preserving the columns dtypes.
+This is a quick way to store and retrieve dataframes as files while preserving the column dtypes.

 Example usage:
 ```